 (Note:

 Such poor living conditions are decidedly akin to the conditions of cage homes in Hong Kong which the Committee deplored in 1996: CommESCR, ‘Concluding Observations of the Committee on Economic, Social and Cultural Rights: United Kingdom of Great Britain and Northern Ireland (Hong Kong)’ (6 December 1996) UN Doc E/C.12/1/Add.10 para 29.
 Sub-divded Units, by their inadequacy as a form of housing, are as much ‘an affront to human dignity’ as are bed-space apartments or cage homes.
-The fact that it is generally persons on low incomes who having to live in such substandard conditions, as a result of the consistently insufficient provision of social housing in Hong Kong aggravates the matter.
+The fact that it is generally persons on low incomes who having to live in such substandard conditions, as a result of the consistently insufficient provision of social housing in Hong Kong worsens the matter.

 As such, the government’s failure to provide adequate and suitable housing choices to those on low incomes, occasioned by the government’s policy and planning in the past and their serious shortcomings, amounts to a violation of the right to housing, particularly in the light of the general principle that “the right to [adequate] housing should be ensured to all persons irrespective of income or access to economic resources”.